RoboticExplorationLab/TrajectoryOptimization.jl/docs/src/costfunctions.md

 In TrajectoryOptimization.jl we differentiate between the entire objective and the cost functions at each time step.
 We use `Objective` to describe the function that is being minimized, which typically consists of a sum of cost functions, with potentially some additional terms (as is the case with augmented Lagrangian objectives).
 Describing the Objective as a sum of individual functions allows the solvers to more efficiently compute the gradient and Hessian of the entire cost, which is block-diagonal given the Markovianity of the problem.

 ## Cost functions
-While TrajectoryOptimization allows for general nonlinear cost function in principle, currently only quadratic cost functions are implemented (implementing nonlinear cost functions is a great way to contribute!).
+TrajectoryOptimization.jl currently provide a few useful cost functions.
+For generic nonlinear cost functions, users are encouraged to define their own.
 All cost functions inherit from the general `CostFunction` type.

 Since quadratic costs are the most standard cost function they excellent place to start.
 Let's assume we are creating an LQR tracking cost of the form